Skip to content

 As their names suggest, companies have in common the fact that their owners benefit from the legal principle of “limited liability”.

-All limited companies have an obligation to file accounts and keep Companies House.
-Companies House is the public body that regulates companies.
-Likewise, all companies will have their own constitutions, which are formal documents setting out how directors and shareholders will run the company.
+All limited companies have an obligation to file accounts and keep Companies House up to date with key information regarding the company’s financial position and ownership.
+Companies House is the public body responsible for regulating companies.
+Likewise, all companies will have their articles, which are formal documents that outline how directors and shareholders will manage the company.

 Understanding Limited Liability

-Limited liability refers to the legal concept where the owners of a company will only be partly liable for their company’s debts.
+Limited liability refers to the legal concept where the owners of a company are only partly liable for their company’s debts.

-Therefore, in the event the company ceases to trade, if the company owes other parties money, these parties (or “creditors”) can only recover their debt from the assets of the company.
-Importantly, creditors cannot usually come after the owners if the company does not have enough money.
+Therefore, in the event the company ceases to trade, if it owes other parties money, these parties (often referred to as “creditors”) can only recover their debt from the company’s assets.
+Importantly, creditors cannot usually pursue the owners if the company does not have sufficient funds.

 The distinction between companies limited by shares and by guarantee is how the principle of limited liability operates.